Sophia Flörsch

-Sophia Flörsch (/de/; born 1 December 2000) is a German racing driver who last competed in Indy NXT with HMD Motorsports.
-She has previously raced in Formula 3, DTM, the FIA World Endurance Championship and is a podium finisher in ADAC Formula 4 and the ELMS, as well as the youngest race winner of the Ginetta Junior Championship.
-In February 2023, she joined the Alpine Academy.
+Sophia Flörsch (/de/; born 1 December 2000) is a German racing driver who serves as a development driver for Opel in Formula E. She previously raced in Formula 3, DTM, FIA WEC and is a podium finisher in ADAC Formula 4 and the ELMS, as well as the youngest race winner of the Ginetta Junior Championship.
+From 2023 to 2024, she was part of the Alpine Academy.

 Personal life

 Flörsch was born in Grünwald, Bavaria, and has spent most of her life around Munich: she attended Oberhaching Grammar School and is now based in Pullach.
 Her interests include karting, skiing and wind surfing.
 She has cited Lewis Hamilton, Sebastian Vettel and Michael Schumacher as her racing idols.

 Views and ambassadorship

 Flörsch was an outspoken critic of the now-defunct W Series women's Formula Regional championship; labelling it a "step back on a sporting level" and "not the way to help women in motorsport" upon launch in 2019, and "gender bashing" in 2022.
 She further criticised the existence of a series-affiliated esports championship held during the coronavirus pandemic, claiming it would create "segregation behind a computer".
 In 2024, after the championship's collapse, former W Series driver Abbie Eaton claimed that some of Flörsch's arguments were "completely deluded" and that "a lot of the time it's her dad posting on her social media".
 She has also been critical of the subsequent F1 Academy, classing it as "segregation" and "the wrong approach".

 Flörsch is a brand ambassador for the Schaeffler Group, as well as non-profit organisations Dare to be Different and Wings for Life.
 She has twice been a guest at the International Motor Show Germany, and in February 2020 she won the award for World Comeback of the Year at the 2020 Laureus World Sports Awards.